Durga2597/CommunityClassroom-Git/README.md

-This is example for merge conflict
+This is example for merge conflict - changed by rahul